guidemode/.github/profile/README.md

-# GuideAI
+# GuideMode

 > **Understand and improve how your team uses AI coding agents.**

-GuideAI tracks your AI coding sessions (Claude Code, Gemini, Copilot, Codex, OpenCode) and turns them into actionable insights.
+GuideMode tracks your AI coding sessions (Claude Code, Gemini, Copilot, Codex, OpenCode) and turns them into actionable insights.
 See what's working, where teams struggle, and how to get more value from AI tools.

 <img width="3414" height="1916" alt="image" src="https://github.com/user-attachments/assets/037351f4-2b3f-47b0-baf8-38c39a43e29a" />